 All American Boys by Jason Reynolds

 Note: This is a book that one of my students told me I had to read.
-So, of course, I did.
-It made me cry.
+So, of course, I did, and it changed my life.

 In an unforgettable new novel from award-winning authors Jason Reynolds and Brendan Kiely, two teens—one black, one white—grapple with the repercussions of a single violent act that leaves their school, their community, and, ultimately, the country bitterly divided by racial tension.